panunu/tdd-lectures-2016/assignments/README.md

 But we need to be able to track the amount.
 Therefore I want to have an automated **supervisor**.
 It knows *how many boxes the warehouse has at the moment*, and *how many have we received* and *sent* for the lifetime of a warehouse.

 Also, I would like to get some special reporting.
 I want to know how much money is currently in my warehouse.
 Every *gram in a box* is worth *120 dollars*.
 And for every box, we count *100 grams extra weight* instead of the actual weight.
-And now I want a feature for calculating the the total amount in dollars in the warehouse.
+And now I want a feature for calculating the *total amount in dollars in the warehouse*.

 ## Again, tests first!

 Remember, Gaylord demands **tests first**!
 His Kopi Luwak business is very dear to him.
 So no code before the screen is red.